Doctor Who: Thirty Years in the TARDIS

 Doctor Who: Thirty Years in the TARDIS is a special 50-minute television documentary celebrating the 30th anniversary of the science-fiction series Doctor Who.
-It was originally broadcast on Monday, 29 November 1993, on BBC One (BBC Two in Scotland).

-The programme was the first BBC-produced, in-depth documentary chronicling Doctor Who since the earlier Whose Doctor Who was broadcast in April 1977.
-(A 30-minute, categorized compilation of archive clips was broadcast in 1992 on BBC2 entitled Resistance is Useless.)
+It was originally broadcast on Monday, 29 November 1993, on BBC1 (BBC2 in Scotland).
+The programme was the first BBC-produced, in-depth documentary chronicling Doctor Who since Whose Doctor Who was broadcast in April 1977, and it followed a 30-minute, categorized compilation of archive clips broadcast in 1992 on BBC2 entitled Resistance is Useless.
 The show featured many clips from the show's episodes, and interviews with the cast and crew.
 Several iconic scenes from the show were recreated, with young actor Josh Maguire playing the part of a child imagining himself involved in the settings.

-The interviewees included Carole Ann Ford, Verity Lambert, Roberta Tovey, Jennie Linden, William Hartnell's granddaughter Jessica Carney, Deborah Watling, Frazer Hines, Nicholas Courtney, Jon Pertwee, Elisabeth Sladen, Colin Baker, Nicola Bryant, Sylvester McCoy, Sophie Aldred and Alan Yentob.